I am a journalist working with small companies and big causes to create compelling evidence-based communications.

 Fast freelancer with flair and focus, I add hit-the-ground-running senior communications capacity to your existing team.
 It is amazing what can be achieved in one day.

-I am a versatile communicator, including public speaking, playwriting and acting.
-My memoir to my husband, ASHES, was shortlisted in the Fish Publishing Short Memoir 2013 Awards.
-In 2015, I was commissioned by Changing Face Collective to write a verbatim play based on interviews with people affected by accelerated gentrification in Lambeth.
-Where Will We Live? received a four-star review from The Stage.
+ASHES, was shortlisted in the Fish Publishing Short Memoir 2013 Awards.
+I was commissioned by Changing Face Collective in 2015 to write a verbatim play based on interviews with people affected by accelerated gentrification in Lambeth – Where Will We Live? received a four-star review from The Stage.
 In 2016, I played York in a regendered Barded Ladies production of Henry VI part 3 in the Bristol Shakespearian Festival.
 In 2018, I played Mistress Quickly in the Apricity adaption of Henry IV parts 1 & 2, Between The Armies.
-In 2019, my work made the Fish long-list for Flash Fiction, and Poetry.
-I am publishing two ebooks in June 2019: ASHES a memoir to my late husband, Adrian Reid; and the ebook publication of his best-selling novel, CONFESSIONS OF A HITCH-HIKER.
+I have been in several short films, including SPIT.
+In 2019, my work made the Fish long-list for Flash Fiction (Milk) and Poetry (Marram).
+In 2019, I published two ebooks: ASHES a memoir to my late husband, Adrian Reid; and the ebook publication of his best-selling novel, CONFESSIONS OF A HITCH-HIKER.